-Two of such cutting-edge BI visualization tools are Tableau and QlikView,competing in this domain and providing a diverse spectrum of features.
-In this blog, we will be doing a comparative study between these two.
+Two of such cutting-edge BI visualization tools are Tableau andQlikView,competing in this domain and providing a diverse spectrum of features.
+In this blog, we will be doing a comparative study between the two.

 |Basis of Difference||Tableau||QlikView|

-|Performance||When it comes to the performance, Tableau uses cubing technique which gives out the results slower than Qlikview.||Comparatively, Qlikview is faster than tableau.
-QlikView can effortlessly combine all sizes of data sets.|
+|Performance||When it comes to performance, Tableau uses the cubing technique which gives out results slower than QlikView.||Comparatively, QlikView is faster in this case.
+QlikView can effortlessly combine all sizes of datasets.|

-|Interface||Tableau comes with a simple drag and drop interface which is easy, clean and interactive.||The interface of Qlikview has too many items and tools on its menu which are rarely used but they certainly provide a wide range of ways in which the data can be showcased.|
+|Interface||Tableau comes with a simple drag-and-drop interface that is easy, clean, and interactive.||The interface of QlikView has too many tools on its menu which are rarely used, but they certainly provide a wide range of ways in which the data can be showcased.|

 |Capabilities||Real-time visualization||Strong visualizations with BI reporting|

-|Suitable for||Dashboarding and Rapid visualization||Departmental and enterprise-wide BI solution|
+|Suitable for||Dashboarding and rapid visualizations||Departmental and enterprise-wide BI solution|

-|Product range||Diverse products for varied use||Single product for entire BI solution|
+|Product range||Diverse products for varied use||Single product for the entire BI solution|

-|Gauge charts and 3D graphs||Tableau does not support gauge charts and 3D graphs||In QlikView, gauge charts are available for you to use.
-QlikView also has 3D graph forms to showcase data.|
+|Gauge charts and 3D graphs||Tableau does not support gauge charts and 3D graphs||In QlikView, gauge charts are available and it also has 3D graphs to showcase data.|

-|Geographical Maps||In Tableau, you can easily build map visualization.
-It has an inbuilt extension to perform map visualization.||In QlikView, building map visualization takes longer time than tableau since it needs scripting and external extension for this.|
+|Geographical maps||In Tableau, it is easy to build map visualization.
+It has an inbuilt extension to perform map visualization.||In QlikView, building map visualization takes longer, than in Tableau, since it needs scripting and external extension for this.|

 |Tables||Weaker in tables||Very good for tables|

-|Speed||Speed depends on RAM and source database||Speed depends on RAM|
+|Speed||Speed depends on RAM and the source database||Speed depends on RAM|

-|Graphical inputs and changes||With easy drag and drop, graphical inputs become easy too.||In QlikView, the areas where graphical changes have to be, you will have to write the logic for it.|
+|Graphical inputs and changes||With an easy drag and drop, graphical inputs become easy too.||In QlikView, it is needed to write the logic for the areas where graphical changes are required.|

-- Tableau and Qlikview have a broad set of visualization and storytelling features
+- Tableau and QlikView have a broad set of visualization and storytelling features.

-- Both the tools provide high-end analytical abilities
+- Both provide high-end analytical abilities.

 1. Data Visualization

-2. Integration – Connectivity with other Tools, Language or Database
+2. Integration: Connectivity with Other Tools, Language, or Database

-Tableau can be integrated with a very broad range of data sources like with spreadsheets, CSV, SQL databases, MS SQL Server, MySQL, Firebird, Google Analytics, Google BigQuery, Cloudera Hadoop, Hortonworks Hadoop, HP Vertica, Salesforce, Teradata etc. It can even easily connect with R to provide control to the analytical capabilities of the tool.
+Tableau can be integrated with a very broad range of data sources like spreadsheets, CSV, SQL databases, MS SQL Server, MySQL, Firebird, Google Analytics, Google BigQuery, Cloudera Hadoop, Hortonworks Hadoop, HP Vertica, Salesforce, Teradata, etc. It can even easily connect with R to provide control to the analytical capabilities of the tool.

-Using QlikView one can easily connect to the database.
-It can integrate withEC2, and Redshift, Amazon Vectorwise, Hortonworks Hadoop, Cloudera Hadoop and Impala, HP Vertica, IBM Netezza, MicroStrategy, Par Accel, Salesforce, SAP, SAP Hana, Teradata, MS SQL Server, My SQL, ODBC, and many more.
+Using QlikView, one can easily connect to the database.
+It can integrate with EC2, Redshift, Amazon Vectorwise, Hortonworks Hadoop, Cloudera Hadoop, Impala, HP Vertica, IBM Netezza, MicroStrategy, ParAccel, Salesforce, Teradata, MS SQL Server, My SQL, ODBC, and many more.
 It can also connect with R through API integration.

 Tableau is easier to deploy as it requires more structured data.
-It does not have its own data warehouse, so we don’t have to create layers while connecting with the data set.
+It does not have its own data warehouse, so we don’t have to create layers while connecting with the dataset.

 Tableau is highly efficient to create interactive visualizations and reports in a matter of minutes.
-In Tableau, we can also make the entire process faster because it allows the sharing of reports both online and offline.
+In Tableau, we can also make the entire process faster because it allows sharing of reports both online and offline.

 5. Valuable Insight Generation

-QlikView is also not dependent on a device, it can also be accessed from anywhere.
+QlikView is also not dependent on a device; it can also be accessed from anywhere.

-Tableau provides very good security feature which is handled by Tableau server.Tableau Server provides the wide-range of features and deep integration solutions to address all aspects of enterprise security.
-Tableau helps businesses to promote trusted data sources for all users, so the right data is used to make the right decisions quickly.
+Tableau provides a very good security feature which is handled by Tableau Server.Tableau Server provides a wide range of features and deep integration solutions to address all aspects of enterprise security.
+Tableau helps businesses promote trusted data sources for all users, so the right data is used to make the right decisions quickly.

-QlikView also provides various security options like Document, security for Script, Section Access and user authentication. using QlikView Desktop, we can have direct access to the QlikView Document which is always governed by Windows NTFS File Security.
-And Access to the web-based QlikView Enterprise Management Console is restricted to only those members who are a member of a particular local Windows Group.
+QlikView also provides various security options like QlikView Document, security for Script, Section Access, and user authentication.
+Using QlikView Desktop, we can have direct access to the QlikView Document which is always governed by Windows NTFS File Security.
+Access to the web-based QlikViewEnterprise Management Console is restricted to only those who are members of a particular local Windows Group.

-I hope this blog provides you with enough information about these two tools to help you identify which one of these two tools suit you better.
+Willing to gain proficiency in Business Intelligence?
+Check out Intellipaat’s Business Intelligence Architect Master’s Course.
+I hope this blog provides enough information about these two tools to help you identify which one of these best suits you.

+That’s all for now.
+But, if you would like to learn more about Tableau, check thisTableau online course by Intellipaat.
 There will be more blogs on some trending technologies, so don’t forget to visit again!